-In the context of commercial airlines, the interest in SAF is often associated with reducing their dependence on CAF (Daggett and others, 2008), as well as being a valuable marketing tool.
+In the context of commercial airlines, the interest in SAF is often associated with reducing their dependence on conventional fuel (Daggett and others, 2008), as well as being a valuable marketing tool.

-By November 2017, five conversion processes to produce SAF had been certified and over 100,000 commercial flights had been completed using these fuels.
+By December 2018, six conversion processes to produce SAF had been certified and over 150,000 commercial flights had been completed using these fuels.
 Thus, SAF production and logistics facilities are being progressively deployed, gradually introducing SAF into airlines' regular operations.